 The Great Pumpkin-Growing Competition

 The gloves are off!
 In February, a longtime friend of mine sent me a bag of pumpkin seeds.
-Corinne lives inland from San Diego and, as she would be more than happy to tell you, she doesn’t consider herself to be a gardener.
+Corinne lives inland from San Diego and she doesn’t consider herself to be a gardener.
 And yet, she decided it would be fun to have a pumpkin-growing competition with me.

 Now these seeds aren’t just any old pumpkin seeds, mind you.
-My friend had attended the weighing-in of a 167-pound pumpkin last fall and asked if she could have some seeds from it.
-She explained that she wanted to grow a giant pumpkin just like it, and that she knew just the person to challenge in a pumpkin-growing contest.
+My friend had attended the weighing-in of a 167-pound pumpkin last fall.
+At the time, she asked if she could have some seeds from it.
+Corinne explained that she wanted to grow a giant pumpkin just like it.
+She also knew just the person to challenge in a pumpkin-growing contest.
 He obliged and she dutifully dried them in a paper sack for a couple of months.

 “The kids just become electrified when they see such a big pumpkin!” she told me.
 It’s all done with great ceremony and sounds like a lot of fun. (photo on right)

-OK, back to the competition at hand: Corinne is well aware of the fact that I’m a Master Gardener, have been growing a huge vegetable garden for the past 40+ years and have a lot of experience under my belt.
+OK, back to the pumpkin-growing competition at hand.
+Corinne is well aware of the fact that I’m a Master Gardener, have been growing a huge vegetable garden for the past 40+ years and have a lot of experience under my belt.

 But as all gardeners know, none of that really matters, right?
 We are often victims of fate (and the weather) and our results can be a matter of luck.